-- Ticket ID.
-The ticket ID of the ticket that has been created for the event, if applicable. - Acknowledge.
+- Acknowledge.
 If the event has not been acknowledged, this column displays an [Acknowledge] button; click the button to acknowledge the event.
 If the event has been acknowledged, this column displays a check-mark character and specifies the user who acknowledged the event.
-For more information, see the section Acknowledging and Clearing Events. - Clear.
+For more information, see the section "Acknowledging and Clearing Events" in the Events manual. - Clear.
 Click the [Clear] button to clear the event.
 When you do so, the event is removed from the Events page.
-For more information, see the section Acknowledging and Clearing Events.